 Belshazzar was the first-born son of Nabonidus, the last king of the Neo-Babylonian Empire.
 The Babylonian name Bêl–shar–uṣur means “Bel, protect the king!”
 Daniel the prophet served during his reign (Daniel 5).
 Daniel was captured by King Nebuchadnezzar, who had conquered Judah and carried away its sacred temple vessels and most of its inhabitants as captives (Daniel 1).
 Although Belshazzar called Nebuchadnezzar his “father” he was actually his grandfather (Daniel 5:13).

 As God had previously said in prophecy, Cyrus the Great, king of Medo-Persia that same night overcome Babylon by diverting the river flowing into the city and entering through the brass gates (Isaiah 45:1).
 His army entered through the river duct and overtook the Babylonian army.
-“That very night Belshazzar, king of the Babylonians, was slain, and Darius the Mede took over the kingdom” (Daniel 5:29–30).
-This is the story and end of Belshazzar as recorded in the Bible.
+“That very night Belshazzar, king of the Babylonians, was slain, and Darius the Mede took over the kingdom” (Daniel 5:30–31).

 In His service,